 Many steps can be researched and processed online through the websites listed, saving you the time of calling or visiting department or agency offices.
 The City’s Central Library and all branches provide Internet access during library hours.

 - Research what it takes to start a business.
-(A City of San Diego Public Library is has resources, too.)
+In the 10 Key Steps to Start a Business, you'll find a number of resources that can help you get started.
+The City of San Diego Public Library has resources, too.

 - Determine a Business Name and register at County of San Diego, Assessor/Recorder/County Clerk’s Office.

 - Create a Business Plan with help from the Small Business Development Centers (SBDC) South San Diego, North San Diego and U.S. Small Business Administration.

 - Determine the Business Activity Type from the list provided by the Office of City Treasurer's Business Tax Certification application.

 - Determine the Legal Structure of the business.

 - Obtain any special licenses and permits.
 (Read more about this in the complete version of 10 Key Steps.)